Colm Toibin eyes Booker Prize with dark Gospel tale

 Toibin seems more weary than excited about the idea of "putting a monkey suit in his bag" and attending another Booker Prize dinner next week after two previous novels "The Blackwater Lightship" and "The Master" both lost after being shortlisted.

-But he is not paying any heed to the bookmakers, who have Crace as favorite.
+But he is not paying any heed to the bookmakers, who have Crace as favourite.